GuusLieben/DarwinServerSources/README.md

 <img src="https://img.shields.io/github/v/release/Dockbox-OSS/Hartshorn?style=for-the-badge&color=438EAA">
 </p>

+> [!NOTE]
+> Hartshorn is currently in active development.
+You are welcome to use it, but please be aware that it may not be stable yet and features are subject to change at any time (though deprecation notices are typically given in advance).
+If you encounter any issues, please report them on the [issue tracker](https://github.com/Dockbox-OSS/Hartshorn/issues).

 <hr>

-[Hartshorn](https://hartshorn.dockbox.org/) is a cutting-edge Java framework built on the JVM platform that offers comprehensive support for modular, scalable, and testable application development using Java and other JVM-based languages.
-Its main objective is to simplify the creation and administration of intricate JVM applications by providing developers with the necessary tools.
+[Hartshorn](https://hartshorn.dockbox.org/) is a modern framework built on the JVM platform that offers support for modular, scalable, and testable application development using Java and other JVM-based languages.
+Its main objective is to simplify the creation and administration of complex JVM applications by providing developers with an easy to use ecosystem of utilities and conventions.
 To learn more about Hartshorn's fundamental technologies and principles, you can refer to the dedicated topic on [core technologies](https://hartshorn.dockbox.org/core/cdi/).

 <hr>

 ## Getting started

-If you are new to Hartshorn, the official documentation website has a [Getting Started](https://hartshorn.dockbox.org/getting-started/setup/) section that provides comprehensive guides to help you get started quickly.
+If you are new to Hartshorn, the official documentation website has a [getting started](https://hartshorn.dockbox.org/getting-started/setup/) section that provides comprehensive guides to help you get started quickly.
 The guides use Hartshorn's application starter to facilitate your initial setup.
 Additionally, if you only need the Maven dependencies for your project, they are listed below for your convenience.

 ### Maven configuration